rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 ## 15-Convert PAN into Token

+1. Verify whether OPI cloud is active
-Converts Primary Account Number (PAN) into Token issued by Payment Service Providers This is required to updated Window 1 payment method which belongs to guest Take any test Credit Card numbers and insert into the payload within the tag `pan` Kindly note that this environment is linked to a PSP simulator and therefore every PAN number conversion will respond with different Token numbers for same PAN number.
+2. Converts Primary Account Number (PAN) into Token issued by Payment Service Providers This is required to updated Window 1 payment method which belongs to guest Take any test Credit Card numbers and insert into the payload within the tag `pan` Kindly note that this environment is linked to a PSP simulator and therefore every PAN number conversion will respond with different Token numbers for same PAN number.